 HOW IT WORKS

-Muse considers more than 800 assessment points from nearly 1 million visits to identify which hospice patients are most likely to transition within 7-10 days.
+Muse considers more than 800 assessment points from numerous visits to identify which hospice patients are most likely to transition within 7-10 days.
 The model continues to learn and improve with each new patient visit.
 The science is considered a true neural network--the only one of its kind in the hospice space.

-When hospice care providers can more accurately predict when their patients will transition, they can ensure their patients and their patients' families receive the care that matters most in the final days and final hours of a patients life.
+When hospice care providers accurately predict when their patients will transition, they can ensure their patients and their patients' families receive the care that matters most in the final days and final hours of a patient's life.

-At Muse we want to empower hospice providers with world-class analytics to ensure every hospice patient transitions with unparalleled quality and dignity.
-We want to ensure no patient transitions alone.
+We want to empower hospice providers with world-class analytics to ensure every hospice patient transitions with unparalleled quality and dignity.
+No patient should ever transition alone.

 Dr. Andrew Mayo / St. Croix Hospice / Chief Medical Officer